Saved from the recycling – beautiful ways to wrap gifts

 Let’s be honest, these days paper maps are rarely used.
 Those once essential tools have now become relics of the past.
 But many of us still have them lingering around the place.
-Instead of chucking them in the recycling during your next round of decluttering, you could use them to wrap up gifts.
+Instead of chucking them in the recycling during your next round of decluttering, you could use them to as your own recycled wrapping paper.
 They make an attractive and unusual wrapping paper!

 When my kids were younger, I used a lot of the artwork they brought home from nursery to wraps gifts for their friends.
 It is quite sweet because the kids then feel like they made something for their friend.
 In turn the friend feels that the wrapping paper was personalised for them!

 Your first thought for packaging up gifts isn’t usually a toilet roll tube.
 However if you have a small gift, they can make a really attractive little upcycled gift wrap/ package.
 You fold the ends in like I did in this post about a Valentines day gift one year: Toilet rolls and homemade chocolate

 Obviously it would be far better to refuse the bag and bring your shopping home in a reusable carrier bag.
 However, even though I can’t remember the last time I came home with a paper bag, I still have them in my house.
 This because they have been given to me by other people.

 If you have some, you could either use the shopping bag as is, as a gift bag or cut it up to use as wrapping paper.

 5. Magazines make an attractive recycled wrapping paper option

 Magazines can make attractive wrapping paper.
 If you have something a bit bigger than the sizes of the pages to wrap up use sticky tape to make them into a larger sheet.
 I don’t get any magazines and depending on how far down your eco-thrifty journey you are, you might not get any either.
 But if you don’t have any, you could raid other people’s stashes.

 Glass jars and bottles make a great container for all kinds of gifts.
 5 ideas to get you started are:

 - Homemade bath salts